Modern Slavery Act 2015

 The Compliance Document will be written by Nicola Evans and authorised by Dr Naveen Keerthi.
 We intend for our Compliance Document, workplace policies and procedures to demonstrate our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide intend to provide training to our staff.
-We will request that our business partners to provide training to their staff and suppliers and providers in our Compliance Document.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff.
+We will request that our business partners to provide training to their staff, suppliers and providers in our Compliance Document.

 The specific challenge here is developing indicators that we can ensure are achievable and measurable for our people who execute procurement activities, and that the same can be developed as required from an operations perspective.

-This has proved more challenging that we previously anticipated.
+This has proved more challenging than we previously anticipated.

 We are looking ahead at our future commitments.
-We are anticipating significant organisational changes during the course of 2020 and 2021.
+We are anticipating significant organisational changes during the course of 2024.
 This will have an impact on how we continue to expand our efforts in mitigating the risk of modern slavery in our operations and supply chains.

 We commit to the following: